 You are not required to specify how every single asset you own will be divided unless you prefer to.
 It will be simpler to only list the items in the agreement that have significant or sentimental value.
 Items of lesser value can be divided outside of the agreement unless you are worried about an unfair division.
 The agreement explains that any property not specifically listed will be owned by whoever has physical possession or documented ownership.

-If applicable, you will need to decide which parent will have legal and physical custody of any children.
-"Legal custody" refers to the right to make important life decisions regarding the child, including decisions regarding education, upbringing, finances, and health care.
-"Physical custody" refers to the parent the child will primarily live with.
-You will also specify visitation rights for both parents in the next section.
+If you have children together, you must decide each parent’s rights concerning legal and physical custody of each child.
+"Legal custody" is the right to make important life decisions regarding the upbringing of the child, such as decisions concerning education, finances, and health care.
+"Physical custody" is the right to have the child live with you.
+You must also agree on your preferences regarding visitation rights.

-Again, states vary as to how long alimony support may last.
-Typically, courts prefer to award alimony on a short-term basis—say one to three years—until the other spouse can become self-sufficient.
-However, some courts will allow for longer support if warranted under the circumstances.
-Therefore, keep in mind that the court has the power to alter the alimony amount and duration.
+States also have different guidelines determining how long alimony must be paid.
+Usually, alimony is awarded for a short amount of time—say one to three years—until the other spouse can become self-sufficient.
+However, longer alimony durations are not uncommon when justified by the circumstances.
+Keep in mind that the court reviewing your agreement will have the power to alter the agreed upon alimony amount and duration.

 Our form allows you to specify whether a spouse wants a name change.
 Although you are not required to change your name when you get a divorce, many people choose to do so as part of starting their new life.
 Having the judge approve your legal name change will save you the additional hassle and expense of having to do it later on in a separate procedure.

 Before signing your agreement, be sure to read it thoroughly to make sure it is free of mistakes and will suit your needs.
 When you are ready to sign, you must wait to do so until you are in the presence of a notary public.
 If you and your spouse cannot sign together, you each will need to sign in front of a separate notary public.
 After it is signed, each spouse should retain a copy of the signed agreement for their records.